willpeterson/SlackConsoleApp/README.md

 ### Video

-- I will check in my video to the git repo 'VideoOverview'
+- I will check in my video to the git repo HERE